 Tiffin University is a member of the National Collegiate Athletic Association (NCAA, Division II) as well as a full member of the Great Lakes Intercollegiate Athletics Conference (GLIAC).
 Tiffin University participates in intercollegiate athletics for men in baseball, basketball, cross-country, football, golf, soccer, swimming and diving, tennis, track and field, and wrestling.
 Women's intercollegiate athletics are available in the sports of basketball, cross-country, golf, lacrosse, soccer, softball, swimming and diving, tennis, track and field, and volleyball.
 Equestrian is available for both as a co-ed team sport.

 As a TU student, you will have the opportunity to participate in club, recreational sports such as basketball, ultimate frisbee, dodgeball or club sports such as bowling, marital arts, and cheerleading.

 What kind of activities are there?

 Tiffin University is populated with motivated students who want real-world experiences and, upon graduation, career success.
 Because of this, TU offers a wide array of activities that go beyond the excellent academic programs you will be part of in the classroom.
-Involvement in college student organizations will help you gain human relation skills and practical experiences that will give you the advantage of a successful future.
-Just a few of the organizations and activities that are available to TU students are: Criminal Justice Club, Paintball, National Honor Society, Student Government, World Student Association, Greek Letter Organizations, GLASS, Delta Sigma Kappa Honorary Society, University Bands, Vocal Music Groups, Accounting Club, Hospitality Management Club, Delta Mu Delta Academic Fraternity, and Alpha Phi Sigma.
+Involvement in college student clubs and organizations will help you gain human relation skills and practical experiences that will give you the advantage of a successful future.
+Just a few of the organizations and activities that are available to TU students are: Criminal Justice Club, National Honor Society, Student Government, World Student Association, Greek Letter Organizations, GLASS, Delta Sigma Kappa Honorary Society, University Bands, Vocal Music Groups, Hospitality Club, WTUD (Dragon Radio), Delta Mu Delta Academic Fraternity, and Alpha Phi Sigma.

 What kind of job placement and career development services are offered?